Eric Haase Player Props: Tigers vs. Phillies

 Eric Haase At The Plate

-- Haase is batting .224 with six doubles, two home runs and 14 walks.
+- Haase has six doubles, two home runs and 14 walks while hitting .219.

-- He has gone deep in two of 45 games played this season, and in 1.2% of his plate appearances.
+- He has homered in two of 46 games played this season, and in 1.2% of his plate appearances.

-- Haase has picked up an RBI in eight games this year (17.8%), with two or more RBI in three of them (6.7%).
+- Haase has driven home a run in eight games this season (17.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.